AIAUSA/AllStarBreakfast/index.md

   left_text: |-
     ###### All-Star Moms

     As a service to the local community, Athletes in Action has created The All-Star Moms Champion Outreach, which occurs in conjunction with the All-Star Breakfast.
-It is designed to champion disadvantaged single moms, by delivering a rare opportunity for support and encouragement with an exclusive All-Star experience.
+It is designed to champion courageous single moms, by delivering a rare opportunity for support and encouragement with an exclusive All-Star experience.
 The aim is to encourage these moms to continue strong in the demanding journey of single parenting.
   right_image: "/uploads/all-star-moms-2019.png"
 - template: countdown
   block: countdown
+- template: speakers
+  block: speakers
+  header: 1
+  bios:
+  - template: speaker
+    name: Paul Westphal
+    title: 'Jerry Colangelo Award Recipent'
+    credentials: 1974 NBA Title Boston Celtics, 1992 Head Coach Phoenix Suns NBA Finals, All-American USC, 5x NBA All Star, 2x All Star Game Head Coach
+    image: "/uploads/paul-W-cropped.jpg"
+  - template: speaker
+    name: David Thompson
+    image: "/uploads/david-thompson.jpg"
+    title: Bobby Jones Award Reciepent
+    credentials: College Player of the Year, 4 x NBA All Star, Basketball Hall of Fame
 - template: speakers
   block: speakers
   bios: